mattiaseyram/personal-site/content/home.md

 sections:
   - alignment: container-start
     body: >-
-      I'm a driven, well-rounded individual graduating from _The University of Waterloo_ and _Wilfrid Laurier University_'s joint **Computer Science** and **Business Administration** degree in 2020.
-I'm passionate about software engineering, business enablement, and product development and design.
+      I'm a driven, well-rounded individual with over 1 year of professional work experience.
+I graduate from _The University of Waterloo_ and _Wilfrid Laurier University_'s joint **Computer Science** and **Business Administration** co-op degree in 2020.
+I'm passionate about full-stack software engineering, business enablement, product development and design.
     id: intro
     title: ''
     type: paragraph